 Some resellers, Powered SSL Partners or enterprise customers may be authorized by Sectigo to act as external RAs.
 As such they MAY be granted RA functionality which MAY include the validation of some or all of the subject identity information for Secure Server Certificates.
 The external RA is obliged to conduct validation in accordance with this CPS, the BR and/or the EVG prior to issuing a Certificate and acknowledges that they have sufficiently validated the Applicant's identity.
-This acknowledgement may be via an online process (for example by checking the "I have sufficiently validated this application" checkbox when applying for a Certificate), or via API parameters that sufficient validation has taken place prior to Sectigo issuing a Certificate.
+This acknowledgement may be via an online process (for example by checking the "I have sufficiently validated this application" checkbox when applying for a Certificate.